gusthoff/kanboard-plugin-column-group/README.md

 - Displays column groups above the corresponding columns on the project board.
     - Adjacent columns belonging to the same column group can be easily identified on the board.
-- Allows for searching for column groups using this filter: `column_group`.
+- Allows for searching for column groups using this filter: `column_groups`.
     - This also allows for searching for tasks from various projects sharing the same column group.